OpenAPI tutorial using Swagger Editor and Swagger UI: Overview

 Follow the OpenAPI tutorial

-The OpenAPI tutorial has eight steps.
+The OpenAPI tutorial has a brief into to YAML followed by eight steps.
 Each step corresponds with one of the root-level objects in the OpenAPI document.

 - Step 1: The openapi object